Click2Cloud/tf-docs/r/resource_opentelekomcloud_vpc_subnet_v1.md

 - dnsList (Optional) - Specifies the DNS server address list of a subnet.
 This field is required if you need to use more than two DNS servers.
 This parameter value is the superset of both DNS server address 1 and DNS server address 2.

 - availability_zone (Optional) - Identifies the availability zone (AZ) to which the subnet belongs.
 The value must be an existing AZ in the system.

-- port_security_enable (Optional) - Specifies the operations can be performed on security groups during subnet creation.
-This is a system default parameter.
-Users do not need to configure this parameter.

-- subnet_id (Required) - Specifies the subnet ID, which uniquely identifies the subnet.

 # Attributes Reference